 - Health /

-Considering making a resolution for 2020?
+Considering making a resolution for the year?
 How about setting an intention to spend more time phone and screen free?
 Research has shown that people who spend less time on their phones are likely to be fitter, healthier and enjoy better concentration and relationships.
 Surely one of those alone would be a worthy trade-off for a digital detox!